 Perla Field, Gulf of Venezuela, Venezuela

 The Perla gas field is situated in the Cardon IV block in the Gulf of Venezuela.
-The field, which covers about 33km², lies at water depth of 60m.
+Covering approximately 33km², the field lies at water depths of 60m.

 Repsol is the operator of the field and owns a 50% stake.
 The remainder is held by Eni.
 The Cardon IV block is licensed by Eni and Repsol.
-The block was awarded in 2005 and is part of the Rafael Urdaneta gas project, which covers an area of 924km² and is situated in shallower water.
+The block was awarded in 2005 and is part of the Rafael Urdaneta gas project, which covers a 924km² area, and is situated in shallower water.

 Petroleos de Venezuela SA (PDVSA) owns a 35% back-in right in the development phase.
-If the right is exercised by PDVSA, Eni and Repsol will each be left with 32.5% of interest in the project.
+The right was exercised by PDVSA in 2014.
+Eni and Repsol each hold 32.5% of interest in the project.

 Perla discovery and drilling

 The Perla field was discovered in 1976.
 Exploration activities were carried out by the partners in 2009 to estimate the reserves present in the field.
 The Perla 1X well, also known as Pearl-1, is located about 50km from the coast.

 The well had encountered a 240m hydrocarbon column by October 2009.
 The discovery was among the greatest hydrocarbons finds in the world in 2009.

 During the production test, the well reported high-quality gas with a capacity of 600,000 cubic metres a day, and 500 barrels of condensate a day.
 It is expected that, in normal state, daily gas production per well will exceed one million cubic metres.

 The well was drilled by the jack-up oil rig Ensco 68.